LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 3G - Only 4.1 and 3.1.3 are supported
     - iPod touch 2 - Only 4.2.1, 4.1, and 3.1.3 are supported
     - iPhone 3GS - All versions are supported
-    - Other devices - All versions from 3.1.3 to 9.3.4 are supported, with some exceptions (9.0.x is not supported, A5(X) 8.0-8.2 is not supported)
+    - Other devices - All versions from 3.1.3 to 9.3.4 are supported, with some exceptions
     - For more details, go to the ["Jailbreaking" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Jailbreaking)